Weekly jobless claims fall to lowest level since September - KTVZ

 Consumer-facing industries, notably leisure and hospitality; and small- and medium-sized businesses drove the surge in new jobs, ADP reported.
 Large establishments, those with 500 employees or more, shed 151,000 jobs during the last month of the year, according to the report.

-Attention now turns to the Labor Department’s monthly employment report on Friday, which is expected to show that the US economy added 200,000 jobs during December, capping a year of robust job growth.
+Attention now turns to the Labor Department’s monthly employment report on Friday, which is expected to show that the US economy added 200,000 jobs during December, capping a year of extraordinary job growth.

 —CNN’s Matt Egan contributed to this report.
 This story is developing and will be updated.